The Secret Origin of Barnacle Press

 Thrillmer is a law librarian in Chicago, living with his wife and their two kids named after characters from Peanuts and Harvey Comics.

-Holmes! is a web developer turned barber, currently out of work due to plague, and has a one-eyed cat named after a John Wayne character.
+Holmes! is a web developer turned barber, and has a one-eyed cat named after a John Wayne character.
 In addition to the aforementioned interests, he’s an ardent fan of Old Time Radio, ventriloquism, stereo photography, and board games.

 Yes, Too Many of These Comics Are Horribly Racist, Sexist, etc., etc.